vjasterix/geoShader/README.md

 squares
 ![](https://i.vimeocdn.com/video/538219175_295x166.webp)

+> Licensed under Creative Commons Attribution-NonCommercial.
+Please request permission if you would like to use for commercial applications.

+***

 For Touchdesigner.
 Example of using geometry shaders.
 Geometry shaders are handy for taking incoming points and rending additional points / tristrips / lines at each face.
 There's also a displacement shader for the rear mesh looking piece.